jasongaunt/can-opener/README.md

 1. Set up basic repo with CANlogger original source code - **DONE**
 2. Provide a visual representation of data (packets) flowing through the CANBUS - *In Progress*
 	* Rework CANlogger to output its data to a STDIO channel that ruby can utilise - **DONE**
-	* Build a basic ruby script around CANLogger to output received data
+	* Build a basic ruby script around CANLogger to output received data - *In Progress*
 	* Build a GUI on top of that, moving away from command line
 3. Determine if it's possible (and then implement how) to switch between different speed CAN busses
 4. Group and categorise that information to permit easy dissemination of the information (i.e. fold-out menus)